kima-rafayelyan/vllm-coco-captioner/README.md

 SQLite is used because it is serverless and lightweight.
-It creates a local .db file that is easy to export, which is perfect for a Colab environment compared to setting up a heavy MySQL server."
+It creates a local .db file that is easy to export, which is perfect for a Colab environment compared to setting up a heavy MySQL server.